emilio2hd/pz-server/README.md

 source .profile                 # Load the scripts in /home/pzuser/.local/bin start-zomboid && screen -r      # Run the server and display the logs
 ```
-You should se the dedicated server initializing and printing the logs.
+You should see the dedicated server initializing and printing the logs.
 Once you see:
 ```
 LOG  : General blahblah ######
 Server Steam ID <bunch of numbers>